dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 ## Representation of Instructions

 Instructions are uniformly represented as follows.
 Each instruction has an op code.
 Each instruction has a list of operands and a list of targets.
-Conceptually the targets represent the output of the instruction, wheras operands are the input, although sometimes the interpretation may be different.
+Conceptually the targets represent the output of the instruction, whereas operands are the input, although sometimes the interpretation may be different.

-Intruction operands and targets are represented via a `pseudo` type.
+Instruction operands and targets are represented via a `pseudo` type.
 This is a union type that allows various different types of objects to be uniformly represented in an instruction.
 Following are the possible types:

 <dl>